lehieugch68/G1N-Font-Editor/README.md

 *Note: The Character field can only accept characters within the range of 0x00 to 0xFFFF.
 If the character you want to add is outside this range, you should assign it to an unused character.*
 <p align="center"><img src="https://i.imgur.com/nGGrxN6.png"></p>
-> Add a new glyph.

 To remove a glyph, right-click the character on the bitmap and select **Remove Glyph**.
 <p align="center"><img src="https://i.imgur.com/ptQ2Sbf.png"></p>
-> Remove a glyph.

 #### 3. Import/Export Bitmap Images